 - Your stoma has turned purple, black, or white.

-- Your stoma is leaking often.
+- Your stoma is leaking often or draining fluid.

 - Your stoma does not seem to fit as well as it did before.